laravel/docs/helpers.md

     // 0

-This function also accepts wildcards which can target any key of the array or object.
-Along with the dot notation, this allows you to easily extract values that are located on a deeper level.
+The function also accepts wildcards using asterisks, which may target any key of the array or object:

     $data = [
         'product-one' => ['name' => 'Desk 1', 'price' => 100],